Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 Choosing to use donated sperm can be a difficult decision, and you should be offered counselling before you go ahead.

-Read more about using a sperm donor.
+The Human Fertilisation and Embryology Authority (HFEA) has more information about using a sperm donor.

 Your chances of success with IUI